About the Archive

 HMCT Archive serves as a repository for original and rare materials that document the history and teaching of typography, letterform design, and graphic design.
 The collection focuses on materials from the 20th and 21st centuries, emphasizing designers and educators associated with Professor Leah Hoffmitz Milken, ArtCenter College of Design, or Southern California.
 Materials include posters, books, specimen sheets, and preparatory work.
 (Note that our physical archive includes more materials than are currently cataloged here.)

-To view materials in person, contact HMCT Director Susan Malmstrom to schedule an appointment; proof of COVID 19 vaccination must be presented to access ArtCenter College.
+To view materials in person, contact HMCT Director Susan Malmstrom to schedule an appointment.

 The HMCT Archive website collections are organized by artist or donor (donor compilations include work by several artists).
 Clicking on a specific collection link leads to a description and an image of the work; clicking on an individual image will bring up information including year of production, size, and media of the work.
 If you’re using a tablet or smartphone, you can tap or click on the image to hide the caption.